intel-analytics/ipex-llm/README.md

   </details>

-  *See Orca [user guide](https://bigdl.readthedocs.io/en/latest/doc/Orca/Overview/orca.html), as well as [TensorFlow](https://bigdl.readthedocs.io/en/latest/doc/Orca/QuickStart/orca-tf-quickstart.html) and [PyTorch](https://bigdl.readthedocs.io/en/latest/doc/Orca/QuickStart/orca-pytorch-quickstart.html) quickstart, for more details.*
+  *See Orca [user guide](https://bigdl.readthedocs.io/en/latest/doc/Orca/Overview/orca.html), as well as [TensorFlow](https://bigdl.readthedocs.io/en/latest/doc/Orca/Howto/tf2keras-quickstart.html) and [PyTorch](https://bigdl.readthedocs.io/en/latest/doc/Orca/Howto/pytorch-quickstart.html) QuickStarts, for more details.*

 - In addition, you can also run standard **Ray** programs on Spark cluster using _**RayOnSpark**_ in Orca.